BlockchainCommons/Research/papers/bcr-2026-xxx-signature-qualifiers.md

 ---

+## Terminology

+This BCR uses the following terms consistently:

+- **Signature target**: the exact digest value that the signature commits to (declared using `sig:Target`).
+- **Signed envelope**: the target is a digest of a Gordian Envelope (`sig:EnvelopeSemanticDigest` or `sig:EnvelopeStructuralDigest`).
+- **Signed object**: any object referenced in metadata, including envelopes, detached byte sequences, or externally-resolved artifacts (declared using `sig:SignedObject`). `sig:SignedObject` is descriptive; it does not define the cryptographic binding unless it includes (or is tied to) the signature target digest.
+- **Signed presentation**: the concrete, possibly-obscured representation of the signed envelope at signing time (some nodes may be elided/encrypted/compressed).

+---

 ## Background

 ### Gordian Envelope signatures with metadata

 In [BCR-2024-009](bcr-2024-009-signature-metadata.md), we define a canonical pattern for making signature metadata immutable:

-1. Sign the payload envelope’s digest to produce an inner `Signature` object.
+1. Sign the signed object’s digest to produce an inner `Signature` object.
 2. Create a **signature metadata envelope** whose subject is that inner `Signature`, and add metadata as assertions on it.
 3. Wrap and sign the signature metadata envelope with the **same private key**.
-4. Attach the resulting signed signature-metadata envelope as the object of the payload’s `'signed'` assertion.
+4. Attach the resulting signed signature-metadata envelope as the object of the signed object’s `'signed'` assertion (when the signed object is an envelope), or otherwise associate it by application-defined means.

 This document does **not** change that structure.
 It defines interoperable metadata **inside** step (2).